statisticsnorway/kostra-kontrollprogram/kravspesifikasjon/specs_sosialtjenesten_felles_2025.md

-# Kravspesifikasjon felles for Soosialtjenesten
+# Kravspesifikasjon felles for Sosialtjenesten

 ## Begrep